-Phil Andrews is a professional musician and teacher based in Worcester, Massachusetts.
+Phil Andrews is a professional percussionist, steel drummer, and teacher based in Worcester, Massachusetts.
 He has been playing and teaching drums, percussion, and steel drums for over fifteen years.

 Phil holds both a Masters and Bachelors degree in Percussion Performance from the College-Conservatory of Music and the Hartt School of Music, where he was a recipient of the Alexander Lepak Memorial Scholarship.
 His main teachers include Benjamin Toth, James Culley, and Pieter Struyk.
 He also was fortunate enough to study various other aspects of contemporary, jazz, and ethnic percussion with Russell Burge, Allen Otte, Alexander Lepak, Rogerio Boccato, Shane Shanahan, David Samuels, and Joe Galeota.

 Since 2009, Phil has been actively performing in a variety of musical genres.
-He can often be seen performing with local symphonies in MA and CT, as well as playing percussion and drum set for several musical theater productions per year, including regular appearences with Calliope Theatre and the Pioneer Valley Symphony Orchestra.
+He can often be seen performing with local symphonies in MA and CT, as well as playing percussion and drum set for several musical theater productions per year, including regular appearences with Calliope Theatre, Claflin Hill Symphony Orchestra, and the Pioneer Valley Symphony Orchestra.